fornellas/tcg_opal_rootfs/README.md

 - There's technically a race condition with initramfs-tools. `init-premount/` is run immediately after all modules (including block device) are loaded.
 This means, that OPAL drive unlock should be the first thing to run, to prevent other scripts that depend on block devices to fail, eg, lvm2.
 With current initramfs-tools, which only accepts prereqs, the only possible fix to this would be to patch **all** scripts (eg: lvm2) so they depend on the drive unlock script (impractical).
 An alternative would for another step prior to `init-premount/` to run drive unlocks.
   - As a side-effect of this race condition, some I/O errors may happen.
 In the worst case, for example, these errors come from lvm as it `vgscan`, which may break other steps, breaking the boot.

+- When initrd runs and load block device drivers, the kernel will try probing the locked partitions yielding to benign errors such as `[    1.804421] blk_update_request: critical medium error, dev nvme0n1, sector 1953522080 op 0x0:(READ) flags 0x80700 phys_seg 1 prio class 0`.
+Soon after, the drive will be unlocked, and no more errors are expected.
+  - To counter that, the kernel log level is set to critical via `/etc/default/grub.d/99_loglevel_crit.cfg`.
+If you don't like that, you can remove this file.

 ## References